 A. Yes, this will be different from each manufacturer.
 To explain it better to you, you can watch this clip of someone calibrating their rangefinder.
 You basically wanna set it on a target to test it and move the object closer and farther away to get it to recalibrate itself.
 There also may be directions from the manufacturer you bought the product from on how to do this.

 A. The best gold rangefinder in my personal option is the Bushnell Pro X2 Golf Laser Rangefinder.
 This product has a 3,000-yard accuracy reading, and 450 yards reading to the flag.
 It comes with amazing features like the slope switch technology.
 You can read a more in-depth review of it above and why it is so special.

 Make Sure To Pick The Right One!

-Golf is a challenging game and all equipment you purchase should help you improve – this applies to your rangefinder too.
-If you get the right one you’ll be able to measure your shots perfectly and you’ll get the best outcomes possible.
+Golf is a challenging game, and all the equipment you purchase should help you improve – this applies to your rangefinder too.
+If you get the right one, you’ll be able to measure your shots perfectly, and you’ll get the best outcomes possible.

 I’d recommend reading my post on the top golf swing analyzers – there’s plenty of products there that will really help you improve your game.

 Are you excited to try out your new rangefinder?